jasonmpittman/python-chases-monkey/chapter-05/python-sees-monkey.md

 1. Is the **conditional** `value is True` is equivalent to `value is not False`?

 2. What form of programming construct is `.isSeen` in **Example 2**?

+3. How many iterations will the loop in **Example 10** execute before exiting?